How to Make the Best Homemade Barbecue Sauces and Dips

 How to make it: Mince garlic and ginger.
 Peel and dice mango.
 Add all the ingredients to a pot and bring to a boil.
 Reduce heat to medium-low and let simmer for approx. 30 min., then blend until smooth.
 Allow to chill for 2 – 3 hours before serving.
 Enjoy!

 Do you have a favorite homemade barbecue sauce or dip?
-Send your recipe to firstname.lastname@example.org for everyone to enjoy!
+Upload the recipe to our app for everyone to enjoy!